-4.2 Importing Exposure Data into AIR Software
+Importing Exposure Data into AIR Software

-Touchstone supports import of real and personal property exposure data as well as workers' compensation data.
-Using the AIR ImportExpressTM tool in Touchstone, users can import contract and exposure data from external sources into AIR Touchstone CEDE 2.0 databases, regardless of the format of the source.
-To learn more about mapping exposure data columns for importing in to Touchstone using AIR ImportExpress, please refer to the Column Heading Automapping for CSV Import section of the Touchstone Online Help.
+Touchstone[TM] supports import of real and personal property exposure data as well as workers' compensation data.
+Use the import tool in Touchstone to import contract and exposure data from external sources into AIR Touchstone CEDE 2.0 databases, regardless of the format of the source.
+To learn more about mapping exposure data columns for import into Touchstone please refer to the Touchstone online help on AIR's Client Portal.

-AIR ImportExpress supports the following data formats:
+Touchstone import supports the following data formats:

-- Almost any custom, client-specific data format saved as a text file - AIR's open-source data formats, UNICEDE®/ (PX/FX) - RMS's EDM exposure databases - Standardized industry exposure data formats (ACORD Binding Authority); Touchstone does not support ACORD reports of Workers' Compensation fields - CEDE 1.0 databases created for use with AIR's CLASIC/2 software
+- Almost any custom, client-specific data format saved as a text file - AIR's open-source data formats, UNICEDE®/ (PX/FX) - RMS's EDM exposure databases - Standardized industry exposure data formats (ACORD Binding Authority); Touchstone does not support ACORD reports of Workers' Compensation fields

 CEDE 2.0 databases are the optimal format for importing exposure data into Touchstone for loss analysis.
 AIR has openly published this non-proprietary schema design to ease the process of transferring catastrophe exposure data between users and companies, ensuring that everyone who needs access to your data will also be able to easily understand it.
-To learn more about the Touchstone database schema, including information about how Touchstone databases compare to its CLASIC/2 counterpart (CEDE 1.0), please refer to the Touchstone Database Overview online helptext.
+To learn more about the Touchstone database schema, please go to the Developer Zone on AIR's Client Portal.